keirthana/anbox-cloud-docs/explanation/capacity-planning.md

 Depending on the resources that your application requires, if the {ref}`default resource preset <exp-resources-presets>` does not suit, you can choose suitable {ref}`sec-application-manifest-resources` that fit your application.

 When an instance for an application is launched, it takes the specified amount of resources.
-AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#over-committing-resources) for how to allow a higher resource usage).
+AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see {ref}`sec-over-committing` for how to allow a higher resource usage).
 In such cases, you will see the following error message when trying to launch a new instance:

     No suitable node to satisfy instance requirement available